 Teaching students about seeds and planting is a fun unit to teach in the spring.
-Important topics include what do plants need, parts of a plant, ways seeds move, photosynthesis, planting vocabulary, and types of soil.
-Let’s take a closer look at how these components can be taught in a fun and effective way.
+Important topics include; what do plants need, parts of a plant, ways seeds move, photosynthesis, planting vocabulary, and types of soil.
+Take a closer look at how these concepts can be taught in a fun and effective way!

-After teaching the students some of the vocabulary words (I don’t suggest teaching them all in one day), the students can assemble part of their lapbook.
+After teaching the students some of the vocabulary words (I don’t suggest teaching them all in one day), the students can begin to assemble the first part of a lapbook!
 The planting vocabulary words pocket and cards match perfectly with the vocabulary posters.
 The students can find the card they need, write the definition, and draw a picture of the word on the back.
 The cards fit nicely into the pockets as seen below.

 The vocabulary words are also found in the planting mini readers.
 There are six mini readers that come with this planting unit.
 Those mini readers include:

-Another important component of the planting unit would be the flip flaps.
+Another fun component of the planting unit are the flip flaps!
 There are flip flaps for both what plants need and parts of a plant.
 Students can cut the flip flaps themselves.
 The pictures below show what they should look like when assembled.
 It is important to have an example to show the students.

 The information needed to complete the flip flaps can be found in the mini readers provided with this unit.
-The mini readers were designed specifically to provide support for these activities.
+The mini readers were designed specifically to provide support for the book-making activities.

 - Milk cartons or styrofoam cups

 When the lapbook is complete it should look something like the images below.
-These make a great learning portfolio for parent teacher conferences or even just as a parent keepsake.
+These make a great learning portfolio for parent-teacher conferences or even a parent keepsake.
 Lapbooks also make for a great hallway display.